jinfeijoy/bayesian/README.md

      * check residuals
      * average posterior distribution to get parameter value
      * get y based on updated parameters, then check residual to see if its random distributed, then check qq plot to see if there are outliers, find out outliers based on residuals
+     * if model is not as good as expected, thete are two ways to pick another model:
+        * adding more variables for existing distribution mu
+        * change existing distribution to another distribution

 * Course 3: (July 31/Aug 1/2/5)
 * Course 4: (Aug 6/7/8/9)